Jenny Nimmo: Novels

+Adaptations

-AdaptationsThe Snow Spider and its sequels were adapted for television by the screenwriter Julia Jones, as three miniseries that HTV aired 1989 to 1991.
+The Snow Spider and its sequels were adapted for television by the screenwriter Julia Jones, as three miniseries that HTV aired 1989 to 1991.
 The series introduced Osian Roberts as Gwyn Griffiths with Siân Phillips as grandmother Nain Griffiths, Robert Blythe and Sharon Morgan as his parents, and Gareth Thomas as Mr. Llewellyn.
+In December 2023, Amazon MGM Studios announced that a film adaptation of the novel, Midnight for Charlie Bone, is in development.